 The retail offer should be consistent, with customer service and standards always the number one priority.
 A strong rhythm of the week needs to be introduced to ensure there is always a reason to visit and this needs to be marketed in professional way.

 The private accommodation is a decent size.
-There are three bedrooms, a bathroom, lounge, kitchen and office.
+There are three bedrooms, a bathroom, lounge and kitchen.

 Annual Rent: £25,000